Damon Hill: After racing

+Other racing

-Hill has raced both cars and motorcycles at the Goodwood Festival of Speed, and in 2005 he tested the new GP2 Series car.
+Hill has raced both cars and motorcycles at the Goodwood Festival of Speed.

+In 2002, he took part in a Minardi 2-seater F1 car race at Donington Park with Bev Turner as his passenger, he finished 3rd.

+In 2005, he tested the new GP2 Series car.
 He drove the 600 bhp Grand Prix Masters single seater racing vehicle for a test run around the Silverstone Circuit in mid-2006.
 He had discussions to join the series limited to retired Formula One drivers who were aged 45 or over but these talks did not materialise in a drive.

 Hill served as the driver representative on the stewards' panel at the 2010 Monaco Grand Prix which decided to penalize Hill's former rival Michael Schumacher for overtaking under yellow flag conditions.
 The decision led to Hill receiving hate mail.

-Between 18 and 19 May 2012, Hill along with Mark Blundell, Perry McCarthy, Martin Donnelly and Julian Bailey participated in the first round of the VW Scirocco R-Cup at Brands Hatch to raise funds for the Halow Charity.
+Between 18 and 19 May 2012, Hill, along with former British F3 Mark Blundell, Perry McCarthy, Martin Donnelly and Julian Bailey (collectively nicknamed "The Rat Pack" back in the day) participated in the first round of the VW Scirocco R-Cup at Brands Hatch to raise funds for the Halow Charity.
 Hill completed seven laps of the circuit before retiring.
 On 7 October 2012, Hill drove his father's BRM in celebration of the 50th anniversary of having won the 1962 F1 World Championship.
 In June 2018, Hill became the President of the Brooklands Trust Members who are the support group for Brooklands Museum.

 Hill published his autobiography, Watching the Wheels, in 2016, in which he revealed he had suffered with depression.

 Broadcaster

-Hill has also regularly appeared in the British media.
-In June 1975 he appeared alongside his father on the popular television programme Jim'll Fix It.
+Hill has frequently appeared in the British media.
+In June 1975, he appeared alongside his father on the television programme Jim'll Fix It.
 He again appeared on the programme in January 1995, marking the twentieth anniversary of the show.
-He has contributed many articles to F1 Racing magazine and has twice appeared in ITV F1's commentary box, covering for Martin Brundle at the 2007 and 2008 Hungarian Grands Prix.
-British Sky Broadcasting signed Hill to join their F1 presentation team on Sky Sports F1 as a British driver's pundit starting from the 2012 Formula One World Championship.
+He has contributed many articles to F1 Racing magazine and has twice appeared in ITV F1's commentary box, covering for Martin Brundle at the Hungarian Grand Prix in 2007 and 2008.
+British Sky Broadcasting signed Hill to join their Formula One presentation team on Sky Sports F1 as a pundit starting from the 2012 Formula One World Championship.
+Hill resigned after the 2024 São Paulo Grand Prix, having worked as an analyst across 13 seasons.
+In March 2025, it was announced that Hill would be a pundit for BBC's radio coverage of the 2025 Formula One season.